eduardokreisig/FinPulse/README.md

 # Direct script execution (alternative)
 python src/fin_statements_ingest.py --config config/config.yaml
 ```
+- **Automatic backup**: Creates a timestamped copy of your workbook before making changes, preserving your original file.
 - The script appends only **new** rows by computing deduplication keys from date, description, and amount.
 - It writes to account-specific sheets (e.g., "Chase Checkings") and updates the "Details" sheet.
 - Raw bank data is preserved in columns K+ for traceability.